 An insolvent business offers to repay, in whole or in part, the amount owing to its creditors, often for a reduced payment plan.

-Higher number of cases for both business bankruptcies (-27.6 per cent) and commercial proposals (-44.4 per cent) contributed to the decline in business insolvencies.
+Higher number of cases for both business bankruptcies (+4.1 per cent) and commercial proposals (+23.8 per cent) contributed to the increase in business insolvencies.

-The number of commercial proposals declined to 9 cases in January – June 2020 from 13 cases in January – June 2019.
+The number of commercial proposals increased by 23.8 per cent to 26 cases in 2020 from 18 cases in 2019.

 Net Liability of Business Insolvencies

 Relative to 2019, total net liabilities of business insolvencies increased by 10.7 per cent to $143.1 million.

 Net liabilities of insolvencies per case decreased by 0.6 per cent in 2020.